python-cffi/cffi/doc/source/cdef.rst

-*  *New in version 1.1:* integer types: the syntax "``typedef int... foo_t;``" declares the type ``foo_t`` as an integer type whose exact size and signness is not specified.
+*  *New in version 1.1:* integer types: the syntax "``typedef int... foo_t;``" declares the type ``foo_t`` as an integer type whose exact size and signedness is not specified.
 The compiler will figure it out.
 (Note that this requires ``set_source()``; it does not work with ``verify()``.)
 The ``int...`` can be replaced with ``long...`` or ``unsigned long long...`` or any other primitive